 Finally, a good facilitator does not work alone.
-We work in a team; the regional training partner organizes the facilitators and provides material and technical support through training and supervision.
+We work in a team; the regional partner organizes training for the facilitators and provides material and technical support through training and supervision.
 The community oversight committee will assist the facilitator and will organize home visits to follow up on the learning and participation.
-The key informants and community leaders will help with ensuring that community is supportive towards the facilitator and the ALP.
+The kev informants and community leaders will also help with ensuring that the community is supportive towards the facilitator and the ALP.
 Public schools present will help to facilitate reintegration of girls where possible.
 Mentors will be trained in these schools to coach girls in their academic achievements.
 Each community will have master craftspeople for vocational training but also peer educators; boys and girls that are available to help girls study and acquire the necessary skills.